munificent/game-programming-patterns/book/type-object.markdown

 ### How are typed objects created?

-With this pattern, each &ldquo;object&rdquo; is now a pair of objects: the main object and the type object it uses.
+With this pattern, each "object" is now a pair of objects: the main object and the type object it uses.
 So how do we create and bind the two together?